 Individuals who have gone from Xbox 360 to Xbox One may have had this unfortunate experience.
 There’s always the option to buy a replacement power supply from Microsoft.
 If the idea of waiting is frustrating, there are a couple other potential options when it comes to using the power supply from your Xbox 360.

 The battery from an Xbox 360 has the same parameters as the Xbox One meaning they ARE compatible.
 However, the cords and plug-ins are not.
-Which means to use the Xbox 360 power supply on an Xbox One you need to buy an adapter designed for that purpose (recommended) or manually jerry rig the 360 battery’s cord to fit with an Xbox One (not recommended).
+Which means to use the Xbox 360 power supply on an Xbox One you need to buy an adapter designed for that purpose like the Fosmon (recommended) or manually jerry rig the 360 battery’s cord to fit with an Xbox One (not recommended).

 The best power supply converter adapter cords are generally the one sold directly by Xbox, and Fosmon, which we’ll go further into.